23 - The complete key catalog

 Note plaintext

-An Orchard note is
+Definition 2.57 (Orchard note).
+An Orchard note is the tuple

-The additional fields and are uniqueness nonces that chain across the bundle: each new note's is the nullifier of the spent note in the same action.
+The additional fields and are uniqueness nonces that chain across the bundle: each new note's equals the nullifier of the spent note in the same Action. is derived from and :

 Commitment randomness